-$$\hat{y} = v^{\top} \sigma \left(S_L^{\top} \dots \sigma \left(S_2^{\top} \sigma (S_1^{\top} x) \right) \dots \right).$$
+$$\hat{y} = v^{\top} \sigma \left( S_L^{\top} \dots \sigma \left( S_2^{\top} \sigma (S_1^{\top} x) \right) \dots \right).$$

-Notice that if fitting a two-layer network was difficult, then fitting a multi-layer neural network like (4.1) is even harder.
+Notice that if fitting a two-layer network was difficult, then fitting a multi-layer neural network like Eq.
+(4.1) is even harder.
 There are lots of parameters and consequently we need a lot more data to fit such a model.
-The optimization problem in (4.2) is also naturally much harder than its two-layer version.
+The optimization problem in Eq.
+(4.2) is also naturally much harder than its two-layer version.
 The benefit for going through this difficulty is many fold and quite astounding.

 Not having to pick features is very powerful.
 Notice that we do not need to worry about what kind of data x is at the input.
-So long as we can write it into a vector, the classifier as written in (4.1) works.
+So long as we can write it into a vector, the classifier as written in Eq.
+(4.1) works.
 In other words, the same type of classifier works for image-based data, data from natural language processing, speech processing, and many other types.
-This is the primary reason why a large number of scientific fields are adopting deep networks.
+This is the primary reason why a large number of scientific fields are adopting deep networks. ▲ The mammalian retina Circuits in the retina are hard-wired at birth because being able to see is so important to survival; there is no learning in the retina itself although there is a clear hierarchy of neurons that successively process information.
+Later parts of the visual cortex get learned during your lifetime.